 Today, numerous plant species are maintained.
 You may sample organic soft drinks in the garden’s orangery while admiring hundreds of plants and flowers throughout the yard.

-The garden is conveniently located near Amsterdam’s top attractions and accessible to everyone, including ARTIS Zoo, Rembrandt House Museum, Amsterdam Museum, and the Museum of WWII Resistance are some of the closest sights to the garden.
+The garden is conveniently located near Amsterdam’s top attractions and is accessible to everyone, including ARTIS Zoo, Rembrandt House Museum, Amsterdam Museum, and the Museum of WWII Resistance are some of the closest sights to the garden.

 See Related: Best Travel Gift Ideas